 To determine the appropriate retention period for personal data, we consider the amount, nature and sensitivity of the personal data, the potential risk of harm from unauthorised use or disclosure of your personal data, the purposes for which we process your personal data and whether we can achieve those purposes through other means, and the applicable legal, regulatory, tax, accounting or other requirements.

-By law we have to keep basic information about our customers (including Contact, Identity, Financial and Transaction Data) for six years after they cease being customers for tax and legal purposes.
+By law we have to keep basic information about our customers (including Contact and Identity Data) for six years after they cease being customers for tax and legal purposes.

 In some limited circumstances you can ask us to delete your data: see your legal rights below for further information.